useState Lazy Initialization: Optimize Initial State

 function TodoList() {

-// This calls createInitialTodos() on EVERY render!
+// BUG: createInitialTodos() is called on every render!

 const [todos, setTodos] = useState(createInitialTodos());